romandres/PSStreamLogger/README.md

 Write-Verbose "Verbose message"
 ```

-And use the PSStreamLogger to log this data into log files or other targets.
+And use the PSStreamLogger to log this data into log files or other log targets.

 Scripts and modules that already write into PowerShell streams do not have to be updated and can just be invoked through the PSStreamLogger.